 Did have experience with the industry before you got together?

-What tips can you share with others navigating the PCF lifestyle?
+What tips can you share with others navigating the POCF lifestyle?

 It sounds so cliché, but you have to learn to date each other.